Motorhoming in Slovenia

 No less so, the Jzersko Valley.
 Our next stop, as we motorhomed through Slovenia on this ever-verdant scenery, was Zgorne Jezesko.

-We were welcomed by more alpine meadows, alpine-style chalets and tree-covered mountains.
+More alpine meadows, alpine-style chalets and tree-covered mountains welcomed us.

 Jezersko Valley is another perfect area for outdoor activities, such as cycling and hiking.
 After setting up camp at a local campsite, we set off on a cycle and hike to Ceska Koca.